1991 - 1992 - 1993 - 1994 - 1995 - 1996 - 1997 - 1998 - 1999

 1994, January 19 - the Fort Wayne temperature dropped to -19° , while New Whiteland south of Indianapolis logged -36° said to be the coldest temperature in state history.
 Copied from The cold old days published February 2, 2019 in The Journal Gazette newspaper.

 1994, October 16-24 - Fort Wayne Bicentennial 1794-1994.
 The Answer Book special insert published in October 1994 by Fort Wayne Newspapers.
 Celeberate Fort Wayne 1794-1994 16-page special insert published October 6, 1994 in The Journal Gazette newspaper.
-Life in Fort Wayne from 1794 to 2094 Our Family Album special 16-page insert with lots of photos of old newspaper clippings published October 23, 1994 in The Journal Gazette newspaperwas shown in a few photos posted December 21, 2019 on You are positively from Fort Wayne, if you remember...
-Private group on Facebook.
+Life in Fort Wayne from 1794 to 2094 Our Family Album special 16-page insert with lots of photos of old newspaper clippings published October 23, 1994 in The Journal Gazette newspaper was shown in a few photos posted December 21, 2019 on You are positively from Fort Wayne, if you remember...
+Archived group on Facebook.
+Michael Hawfield wrote nearly two dozen articles in the I Remember History online tour of Summit City history from the archives of The News-Sentinel newspaper.

 1995 - A trio of new attractions opens in Fort Wayne: Science Central, a new Lincoln Museum and Headwaters Park.
 Copied from the 1990-1999: Timeline from the Fort Wayne History Stories about time periods in the archivesof The News-Sentinel newspaper.